Shushishtok/covertrevolt/index.md

 ### Preconditions Unlocked In This Mission:
 * Evacuate the civilians at the southern island by destroying the Shore Artilleries preventing the transport from leaving.
 Can only be done with the **All Churches Destroyed?** precondition set to "No".
 Unlocks the **Civilians Evacuated?** precondition in CR#08.
 * Kill all the civilians at the southern island and the Soviet base that accompanies them.
 Can only be done with the **All Churches Destroyed** set to "Yes".
-Unlocks the **Civilian Village Destroyed?** precondition in CR#08.
+	* Unlocks the **Civilian Village Destroyed?** precondition in CR#08.

 ### Preconditions Used In This Mission:
 * **Extra Naval Route Opened?** - Whether the 3 Shore Artilleries were destroyed at CR#06.
-	* Effect: Spawns 3 additional GDI reinforcements of 3 Frigates and 2 Gunboats some time after reaching the second main island.
+	* Effect: Spawns an additional GDI reinforcements of 3 Frigates and 2 Gunboats some time after reaching the second main island.
 * **All Churches Destroyed?** - Whether all 5 churches were destroyed from CR#01 to CR#05.
 	* Effect: Causes the civilians to side with the Soviets, assisting them in creating a base at the southern island.
 Adds a new mandatory objective to destroy the new southern Soviet base and the entire village, and adjusts some of the texts of the map.